bmartin1/bmartin1.github.io/_projects/4_project.markdown

 <p align="justify">We first demonstrated that (1) direct retrieval is insufficient for cross-modal retrieval and that (2) using joint embeddings allows cross-modal retrieval with performance comparable to single-modal retrieval.
 Cross-modal retrieval with opposite feature types yielded a random performance of 2.4% MAP@3, but with joint embeddings we obtained 71.3% MAP@3.</p>

-<p align="justify">Our framework allows the use of out of vocabulary audio or text querying.
+<p align="justify"> <b> Our framework allows the use of out of vocabulary audio or text querying </b>.
 For example, we considered the query "house", which is not part of the 41 classes and has a more abstract meaning.
 With text similarity, the top five retrieved items were: "drawer", "telephone", "writing", "gunshot", and "double bass".
 With lexico-acoustic similarity the items were: "meow", "cough", "finger snapping", "laughter", and "computer keyboard".
 On the other hand we have an example using the audio query "orchestra", also not included in the 41 classes.
 With acoustic similarity we retrieved: "applause", "cello", "acoustic guitar", "flute", "fireworks", "violin", and "clarinet".
 With lexico-acoustic similarity we retrieved "violin", "trumpet", "saxophone", "flute", "double bass", "clarinet", and "cello".
 It is interesting to note that both single and cross modal results are arguably relevant, but are not the same. </p>

 <h3>Video</h3>
-This project was developed during my 2018 internship at Microsoft Research in the Audio and Acoustics Group, and a video of my presentation is in the following <a href="https://www.microsoft.com/en-us/research/video/a-cross-modal-audio-search-engine-based-on-joint-audio-text-embeddings/">link</a>.
+This project was developed during my 2018 internship at Microsoft Research in the Audio and Acoustics Group, a <a href="https://www.microsoft.com/en-us/research/video/a-cross-modal-audio-search-engine-based-on-joint-audio-text-embeddings/">video</a> of my presentation.

+Note: The term "siamese" is derogatory and I avoid it in post-paper references.

 <h3>References</h3>
 1. Manocha, Pranay, Rohan Badlani, Anurag Kumar, Ankit Shah, Benjamin Elizalde, and Bhiksha Raj.
 "Content-based representations of audio using siamese neural networks."
 In 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 3136-3140.
 IEEE, 2018.